thealiflab/ImageShapeApp/README.md

 This project is done for a client.

-Basically this app can insert an image and draw 4 square points.
+Basically this app can take an image from gallery/camera and creates a rectangle with 4 points around an object and generates positioning data of those corner points.
-You can collect the data off those points and later work with them.

 ![App Preview](https://github.com/thealiflab/ImageShapeApp/blob/master/imageshapeapp.gif "")